-- > The water tank holds 120 litres. - In order to increase the possible payload, the filling quantity of the water tank can be limited to 20 litres.
+- ▶ The water tank has a capacity of 125 litres or 120 litres (Lyseo TD). - In order to increase the possible payload, the filling quantity of the water tank can be limited to 20 litres.
 In order to do this, open the overflow on the water tank.
 The rotary handle of the overflow is located on the water tank.
 If, after loading the vehicle, there is still a sufficiently large remaining payload, the water tank can be filled up to its actual capacity.
 To do this, close overflow. - > The fill level of the water tank can be called up on the panel.